oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/fishTailCurvature.md

 https://github.com/oliviermirat/ZebraZoom/blob/master/readAndAnalyzeZZoutputWithPython/loadAndPlotCurvature.py) and [Example Script ("per frame" data saving)]( https://github.com/oliviermirat/ZebraZoom/blob/master/readAndAnalyzeZZoutputWithPython/loadAndPlotCurvatureFromAllFramesData.py), you can adjust these same values at the beginning of the script (`maxCurvatureValues` and `curvatureXaxisNbFrames`).

+### Curvature graphs units

+As long as `"videoFPS"` and `"videoPixelSize"` are specified (as suggested above), curvature graphs will be plotted in seconds and mm.
+The y axis (in mm) will correspond to the length of the tail for the first frame of the bout.

 ## Complete list of curvature related parameters

 You can further adjust the parameters inside the configuration file: